-Will this year's Final Four match the excitement that the first two weekends of the NCAA Tournament have produced?
+Will this year's Final Four match the excitement of last weekend?

 10. The Wizard Goes Out on Top

 After UCLA head coach John Wooden announced his retirement following a dramatic come-from-behind win in the national semifinals over Louisville, the Bruin players gave him the best goodbye present possible.
 UCLA beat Kentucky 92-85 in the title game, giving “The Wizard of Westwood” his 10th national championship in 12 years.

 Both Connecticut and Kentucky had mediocre seasons by their standards and entered the Tournament unranked in the AP poll as respective No. 7 and No. 8 seeds.
 Both caught fire in the Big Dance and made the final game, where UConn won 60-54.